๐Ÿ“Honors Pre-Calculus

 Why This Matters

-Sequences and series are the backbone of pattern recognition in mathematics—and they're everywhere on your Pre-Calc exams.
-Whether you're calculating compound interest, analyzing population growth, or preparing for calculus concepts like limits and convergence, these formulas give you the tools to predict the nnth term or find the sum of hundreds of terms in seconds.
-You're being tested on your ability to identify sequence types, apply the correct formula, and understand when series converge or diverge.
+Sequences and series are the backbone of pattern recognition in mathematics, and they show up constantly on Pre-Calc exams.
+Whether you're calculating compound interest, analyzing population growth, or building toward calculus concepts like limits and convergence, these formulas let you predict the nnth term or find the sum of hundreds of terms in seconds.

-The key insight?
 Every sequence formula encodes a specific type of growth pattern.
 Arithmetic sequences grow by constant addition, geometric sequences grow by constant multiplication, and recursive sequences build each term from previous ones.
-Don't just memorize formulas—know what type of pattern each formula captures and when to reach for it.
-Master the connections between these formulas, and you'll handle any sequence problem thrown at you.
+Don't just memorize formulas.
+Know what type of pattern each formula captures and when to use it.

 Defining Individual Terms